About Us

 Refugees encounter many challenges upon arriving in the United States, such as economic hardship, language barriers, and limited access to healthcare, technology, and cultural resources.
 Grassroots organizations like AWC play a crucial role in helping refugees overcome these obstacles and thrive in their new communities.

-AWC provides 3 unique programs utilizing a holistic approach designed to economically empower, build and sustain healthy families within the home and the community.
+AWC provides 3 unique programs utilizing a holistic approach designed to economically empower,

 Vision